coswise/hicon/README.md

 ## What about Hicons?
-Hicons is a simple vector icon pack realised with Figma and crafted for designers and develipers.
+Hicons is a simple vector icon pack crafted for designers and developers.<br>
-The idea is to create an open source icons with a consistent and minimal design.
+The idea is to create an open source asset with consistent and minimal design.

 Each icon is been designed on Figma using a 24x24 grid.

 ## Usage

-### Using via CSS
+### Via CSS

-Start adding the stylesheet in your document's `<head>`.
+Start adding the stylesheet on your document `<head>`.
 You can download it from this [link](https://github.com/coswise/hicons-css) if you prefer a local setup.

 ```html